agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 The cost model is important for production.
-LLM API costs dominate.
-Search API costs are secondary.
-But the value is in accuracy - one wrong statistic in a report can be costly.
-We provide cost-performance tradeoffs.
+L L M A P I costs dominate.
+Search A P I costs are secondary.
+But the value is in accuracy.
+One wrong statistic in a report can be costly.
+We provide cost performance tradeoffs.
+[PAUSE:1500]
+Let's be honest about costs.
+Direct mode costs about one cent per query because it's a single L L M call.
+Hybrid mode, which uses the L L M to generate statistics then verifies them, costs about three cents.
+Pipeline mode, the full system with search, synthesis, and verification, costs around ten cents per query.
+The breakdown: search A P I costs two cents for thirty U R Ls.
+L L M calls for extracting statistics from fifteen pages and verifying them cost about eight cents total.
+The main cost driver is how many pages you process.
+Using Gemini two point five Flash instead of G P T four or Claude reduces costs significantly because Gemini is cheaper per token.
+But here's the key question: what's the cost of using wrong statistics in your research report or business presentation?
+Ten cents for verified accuracy is cheap insurance.
 [PAUSE:2500]
 -->